Kerry Carpenter Player Props: Tigers vs. Blue Jays

 Kerry Carpenter At The Plate

-- In three of six games this year (50.0%), Carpenter has reached safely via hit, and that includes multiple hits twice.
+- Carpenter has gotten a hit in three of seven games this year (42.9%), with multiple hits twice.

+- He has not hit a long ball in his seven games this season.

 - He has scored a run in two games this season, and had multiple runs in one of those games.